Virginia Sports Betting Revenue And Handle

 The revenue refers to the amount that operators have left after they pay out winning bets.
 From there, bookmakers pay 15% tax to the state on the adjusted gross revenue.
 Those operators often offer Virginia sportsbook promo codes to their customers.

-The Virginia Lottery does not break down handle or revenue figures by operator.
+The Virginia Lottery does not report handle or revenue figures for its licensed operators.

 Author